 Let’s imagine you’re negotiating the acquisition or merger of a major brand.

 If you were taking over Coca-Cola, you would be buying a lot more than the recipe for a caffeinated, sugary drink.
 You would be benefiting from the name, logo, and other brand elements that consumers instantly recognize and trust.

 With the emergence of modern marketing, companies could choose to associate themselves with positive characteristics such as style, elegance, trustworthiness, security, and innovation.
-This is essentially building a brand — a key element of any marketing strategy today.
+This is essentially what it means to build a brand — a key element of any marketing strategy today.

 Pretty much everyone agrees a strong brand is valuable — the tricky part is putting a number on that value.

 Your brand is a valuable asset.
 With other assets in life, such as your house or your car, you can easily do some research and figure out the going rate.

 Calculating the value of a brand — also called brand valuation — however, is more complex.

 We consider a brand’s value to be a measurable concept encompassing the total net worth of a brand.

 Key factors include:

 Brand Recognition: have consumers heard of your brand?